podcast

 42 min

-Unraveling the Intricacies of Racial Passing in Jamaican Colonial Society
+Racial Passing in Jamaican Colonial Society: Unveiling Caribbean History

-In this captivating episode of the Dis a fi mi History Podcast, host Wendy Aris engages in a stimulating conversation with legal historian Dr. Justine K. Collins.
-They highlight a fascinating aspect of Jamaican colonial history: the concept of racial passing and its complex interplay with legal proceedings.
-Significantly, Dr. Collins delivers an into deep analysis of the Jamaican plantocracy's crafty usage of private bills to seize and secure power, contributing to the eventful assertion of white dominion.
-Dr. Collins’ scholarly exploration unearths the profound influence such private bills had on altering class and racial perspectives within Ja...
+In this captivating episode of the Dis A Fi Mi History Podcast, host Wendy Aris engages in a stimulating conversation with legal historian Dr. Justine K. Collins.
+They highlight a fascinating aspect of Jamaican colonial history: the concept of racial passing and its complex interplay with legal proceedings, significantly contributing to our understanding of Caribbean history and family genealogy.
+Dr. Collins delivers an in-depth analysis of the Jamaican plantocracy's crafty usage of private bills to seize and secure power, contributing to the eventful assertion of white dominion.
+The scholarly exploration unearths the profound influence such private bills...

 2024-03-24